Optimal resetting strategies for search processes in heterogeneous environments

+where $\Theta$ stands for the Heaviside function.
+Our assumption of a fixed resetting location at $x=x_r$ is especially appealing---in addition to being the simplest---in the context of foraging problems, where the searching animal has a single home to come back.
+Furthermore, the physically relevant information for our purposes is the distribution of the target location with respect to the resetting location; one can therefore safely fix the resetting location at the origin without any loss of generality.

 Equation \eref{eq:forward} has to be complemented with initial and boundary conditions.
 The initial condition for the propagator is, of course, $P(x,0|x_0)=\delta(x-x_0)$.
 Boundary conditions depend on the physical constraints.
-In the absence of any constraint, the probability current vanishes at $x \to \infty$, \emph{i.e.}~
+On the one hand, in the absence of any constraint, the probability current vanishes at $x \to \pm\infty$, \emph{i.e.}~

 In the long-time limit, the corresponding solution $P(x,t|x_0)$ tends to the non-equilibrium stationary state